 As hypothesized, the contamination with polyester MP fibers generally resulted in differentiated effects on soil aggregation and hydrological characteristics among the tested soils.
-In particular, the presence of polyester MP fibers determined a decrease of the soil bulk density on the Vertisol, a slight decrease on the Entisol, and no effects on the Alfisol.
+In particular, the presence of polyester MP fibers determined a decrease in the soil bulk density on the Vertisol, a slight decrease in the Entisol, and no effects on the Alfisol.
 The data available in the literature about the impact of polyester MP fibers on soil bulk density are limited and not always concordant.
-For instance, Machado et al. (2018 and 2019) observed a decrease in bulk density of a loamy sand soil at increasing concentration of polyester MP fibers while Zhang et al. (2019) in a study conducted on a clay loam soil (in field and in greenhouse conditions) found no differences in soil bulk density.
+For instance, Machado et al. (2018, 2019) observed a decrease in bulk density of a loamy sand soil at an increasing concentration of polyester MP fibers, while Zhang et al. (2019), in a study conducted on a clay loam soil (in field and in greenhouse conditions), found no differences in soil bulk density.

-Polyester MP fiber contamination negatively affected air capacity and macroporosity index of the Alfisol, maybe as a consequence of the smaller mean diameter of the newly formed aggregates.
-Given that the BD of this soil was unaffected by polyester MP fiber contamination, it can be supposed that total porosity was redistributed from macropores to meso/micropores as confirmed by the increase of PAWC.
+Polyester MP fiber contamination negatively affected the air capacity and macroporosity index of the Alfisol, maybe as a consequence of the smaller mean diameter of the newly formed aggregates.
+Given that the BD of this soil was unaffected by polyester MP fiber contamination, it can be supposed that total porosity was redistributed from macropores to meso-/micropores, as confirmed by the increase in PAWC.
 No modification of the capacitive indicators of soil physical quality was observed on the Entisol.
-For the Vertisol, the increase of both total porosity (decrease of BD) and AC suggested that MP addition favoured macroporosity.
-Meso/micropores did not change appreciably, as indicated by the similar PAWC results for the Ctr and MP treatments.
+For the Vertisol, the increase in both total porosity (decrease of BD) and AC suggested that the MP addition favored macroporosity.
+Meso-/micropores did not change appreciably, as indicated by the similar PAWC results for the Ctr and MP treatments.